aarons/mystic-cryptic/README.md

 **Why make this backup program?**

+I wanted a few different things:

-- I wanted a backup program that would also encrypt things and the freedom to select the encryption and compression algorithms.
+- A backup program that would compress and encrypt things
+- The freedom to select the compression and encryption algorithms
-- I wanted to experiment with the best encryption and compression algorithms reasonably accessible.
+- The ability to experiment with the best compression and encryption algorithms
-- I thought it would be interesting to do this all in bash/shell, using readily available libraries (slightly works against exploring new compression algorithms).
+- To do all this in bash/shell (slightly works against exploring new algorithms, but I'm ok with that for now)

 ## Installation